games647/SecureMyAccount/README.md

 ## Features

+* Many other plugins like this sends a clickable link to Google for the QR code.
+This plugin doesn't do that.
+The code is generated rendered only on the server for increased privacy and security
 * Protect selected commands
 * Provides a better security to your server
 * Displays the QR code on a minecraft map
 * User friendly.
 Just scan the QR code with your smartphone!
 * A session will be valid for certain time period so you don't have to enter your password again.
 * No other plugins required
-* It's Free!

 ## Commands
 Command |  Description
 ----------------|--------------
 /register | Requests a new secret key
-/login <code> | Starts a new session to prove your identity
+/login < code > | Starts a new session to prove your identity

 ## Permissions
 Permission Node |  Description